chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - The documentation repo is presented as a loose collection of potentially unrelated articles, not as a systematic presentation of articles that all fit within a larger vision.
 [The_State_of_Things]
 - Author believes it's best for people with high status in a community to find ways to make low-status (unattractive?) jobs more attractive.
 [Wallowing_in_Despair]
 - Documentation and tooling should not choose the latest language and library versions by default.
 Instead, it should be explicit about the language version being used and be conservative with upgrades.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
+- A PureScript outsider believes documentation should explain why the language doesn't have data types or concepts that they are familiar with.
+[Why_use_Purescript]

+### Providing Code Examples in Other Languages

+- A PureScript user believes a good learning path is to teach a person from a language they are already familiar with.
+[Why_use_Purescript]
+- A PureScript outsider believes the documentation should show how to use PureScript in a pre-existing project written in a different language.
+[Why_use_Purescript]

 ## Problems New Learners Face when Learning PS